This blog was updated on 22 December 2021.

-Having recently changed all conversion actions to linear attribution modelling, we caught up with Net Natives’ Paid Media Manager, Kaja Szczechura, to help us understand the difference between linear attribution and last click attribution and what this will mean for our clients.
+Having recently changed all conversion actions to linear attribution modeling, we caught up with Net Natives’ Operations Director, Kaja Szczechura, to help us understand the difference between linear attribution and last click attribution and what this will mean for our clients.

 Let’s jump straight in Kaja - what is the difference between linear attribution and last click attribution?